-We’ll be posting a copy of their ad and all the important details for 2020 once we know more.
+As always, we’ll be posting a copy of their ad, sale start/end dates and all the important details for 2021 the moment we know more.
 Be sure to check back again soon for the latest updates or join our newsletter to stay informed.

-See’s Candies has always been closed on Thanksgiving day but their Black Friday deal has always been offered all day on Thanksgiving for online shoppers (ever since we started tracking them nearly 6 years ago).
-And even though we’re still dealing with the COVID-19 pandemic, we’re not expecting them alter their sales schedule this year.
+Historically, See’s Candies has always been closed on Thanksgiving day itself and that’s likely not to change.
+However, their Black Friday deal has always been offered for just 24 hours on Thanksgiving day itself for online shoppers (that’s ever since we started tracking them nearly 7 years ago).
+And even though we’re still dealing with the COVID-19 pandemic, you can expect the same sales schedule to continue.

 Last Year’s Black Friday Ad

-See the ad posted below for complete offer details and terms.
+See their site for complete offer details and terms.
+Some exclusions may apply.
 Enjoy your chocolates and have a nice weekend!

 Are you interested in seeing some of the older Black Friday ads from See’s?
 Then you’ve come to the right place!
 Follow the links below to view the last few years of ad history.